Don't Be an April Fool — 13 Tips for Using Your Call Tracking Data - 800response

 At 800response, we have the tools and the capacity to track and merge all this data and build a much clearer profile of customers and prospects.
 You’d be silly not to leverage that, especially when it comes to your call tracking and phone-based data.

-If you’re interested in putting your call tracking data to use — or tracking it in the first place — be sure to check out 800response.
+If you’re interested in putting your call tracking data to use — or tracking it in the first place — contact 800response.
 We can help you build detailed reports on first-time callers, repeat callers, call summary and additional analytics.